The grape and the good: boutique winery experiences around the world

 You can learn more about Mission Estate’s storied history on a tour, or visit it as part of a wider circuit of local wineries.
 It produces almost every kind of wine grown in New Zealand, including an award-winning chardonnay, Mission Huchet, named after Brother Cyprian Huchet, one of the estate’s pioneering winemakers.

-During a meal at the winery’s gourmet restaurant, I also enjoyed their dessert wine, which is particularly tricky to perfect in New Zealand due to the climate.
+During a meal at the winery’s gourmet restaurant, you can also enjoy their dessert wine, which is particularly tricky to perfect in New Zealand due to the climate.

-Mission Estate offers accommodation, but I prefer to stay nearby in Kanuka Cliffs.
+Mission Estate offers accommodation, but you might prefer to stay nearby in Kanuka Cliffs.
 This highly artistic, homestay-style property is located in the middle of a natural bush reserve, close to many of the area’s wineries.

 A sophisticated vineyard stay at Leeu Estates, Franschhoek, South Africa